-- A Request for Information (RFI) may be used when there is limited information on the goods or services and/or supplier base.
+- 1. A Request for Information (RFI) may be used when there is limited information on the goods or services and/or supplier base.
 After the information is received, the Procurement Head or designee will then follow the RFP procedure outlined below. - 2.
-The RFP will be advertise at least 10 days prior to the date set for the receipt of proposals, in a paper of general circulation in the area of the project and on the Commonwealth of Virginia's electronic procurement website (eVA). - 3.
+All RFP's will be advertised for a minimum of ten (10) days on the Commonwealth of Virginia's electronic procurement website (eVA). - 3.
 All interested offerors will be provided with a reasonable and identical period of time (e.g. no less than 10 days from date of issuance) to provide a written proposal. - 4.
-The Procurement head may schedule and conduct a pre-proposal conference for all interested offerors. - 5.
+The Procurement Head may schedule and conduct a pre-proposal conference for all interested offerors. - 5.
 Any changes or clarifications, which are identified subsequent to issuance of the RFP, will be made in writing in the form of an RFP addendum, and posted to eVA. - 6.
-Prior to receiving proposals, the criteria to be used to evaluate the responses and select a contractor will be incorporated into the RFP.
+Prior to receiving proposals, the criteria to be used to evaluate the proposals and select a contractor will be incorporated into the RFP.
 The criteria will involve specific categories, weighted to reflect the selection team's priorities.
 Selection shall be made using a points based system.
 Evaluation criteria shall be assigned points on a case by case basis. - 7.
 Prior to evaluating proposals, the VPA will appoint a Selection Board who will conduct the scoring and ranking of proposals, according to the criteria in the RFP.
 Prior to conducting ranking or scoring of proposals, the members of the Selection Board will meet to develop a consistent and common scoring and ranking factors so that all Proposals will be evaluated against a uniform set of criteria and factors. - 8.
 After receiving the offeror proposals and developing the scoring and ranking factors, the Selection Board shall begin the evaluation process.
 This includes analyzing offeror proposals relative to the published evaluation/award criteria.
 At the option of the Selection Board, oral presentations may be conducted.
 At the conclusion of the Selection Board's evaluation of the proposals, one or more Offerors will be recommended for the conduct of negotiations.
-Offerors not recommended for negotiations will be promptly notified in writing that they were not selected for negotiations, but the selected Offerors will not be identified in such communications. - 9.
-Award will not necessarily be made to the lowest-cost, responsive and responsible Offeror but will be made to the Offeror with the best score on the published criteria, which will consider price.
+Offerors not recommended for negotiations will be promptly notified in writing that they were not selected for negotiations, but the selected Offerors will not be identified in such communications. - Award will not necessarily be made to the lowest-cost, responsive and responsible Offeror but will be made to the Offeror with the best score on the published criteria, which will consider price.
 Negotiations of price are allowed and should be considered along with more qualitative criteria. - 10.
 Upon conclusion of the evaluation and negotiation process, the Selection Board shall recommend to the Executive Director a vendor for the award of a contract.
 Any other Offerors with whom negotiations were conducted will be promptly advised in writing that they were not selected for award of the contract.